 The HLM analyses provide the most complete test of which factors influence publication outcome, controlling for all other factors.
-In the HLM model including only demographic variables and journal, the main effect of gender was non-significant.
+In the HLM model, including only demographic variables and journal, the main effect of gender was non-significant.
 This provides strong evidence that differences in acceptance rates among journals, which were controlled for in this analysis, at least partially explain the gender differences in publication outcomes.

 The HLM models also support the idea that differences in resubmission may explain the gender difference in publication outcome: manuscripts with female first authors and at least one female reviewer were published at lower rates; these manuscripts were also revised at lower rates.
-Further, once we controlled for number of revisions, none of the variables related to first author or reviewer gender remained significant.
+Further, once we controlled for the number of revisions, none of the variables related to first author or reviewer gender remained significant.
 A lower mean number of revisions has at least two possible interpretations; it could result from high quality manuscripts that require fewer revisions to be accepted, or from authors choosing not to resubmit at all.
 It is possible that female first authors with at least one female reviewer are choosing not to resubmit at all.

-The HLM model predicting reviewer recommendation from journal and demographic variables simultaneously is the most direct and complete test of whether gender bias occurs in the AFS review process.
-Neither the gender of the first author, reviewer gender, nor the interaction between the two significantly predicted reviewer recommendation.
-This argues against the hypothesis that biased judgments based on gender occur during the review process.
-Further, when perceived manuscript quality (as measured by reviewer and associate editor evaluations) was added to the model, gender became marginally significant, but in the opposite direction observed earlier.
+The HLM model predicting reviewer recommendation from journal and demographic variables, simultaneously, is the most direct and complete test of whether gender bias occurs in the AFS review process.
+Neither the gender of the first author, the reviewer gender – nor the interaction between the two – significantly predicted reviewer recommendation, which argues against the hypothesis that biased judgments based on gender occur during the review process.
+Further, when perceived manuscript quality (as measured by reviewer and AE evaluations) was added to the model, gender became marginally significant, but in the opposite direction observed earlier.
 That is, controlling for demographic variables, journal, and perceived manuscript quality, manuscripts with female first authors were marginally more likely to be published.
-If anything, this suggests an opposing effect: given two manuscripts of equal quality, the one authored by a female is (marginally) more likely to be published.
+If anything, this suggests an opposing effect: given two manuscripts of equal quality, the one authored by a female is marginally more likely to be published.

 Somewhat contrary to this finding, manuscripts with male first authors and at least one female reviewer were more likely to be published.
 However, this effect and all other author gender effects became non-significant once we controlled for the number of revisions.
 This suggests that the number of revisions may at least partially explain the observed gender difference in publication outcome.
 For all analyses performed, year was non-significant, suggesting reviewer recommendations have not changed over the time period studied.

 The most robust finding was the consistent disadvantage experienced by manuscripts with no author from an English-speaking country.
-Controlling for every stage of the review process – including manuscript quality as rated by reviewers and associate editors - these manuscripts were less likely to be published than those with at least one author from an English speaking country.
+Controlling for every stage of the review process – including manuscript quality as rated by reviewers and AEs – these manuscripts were less likely to be published than those with at least one author from an English-speaking country.
 In addition, manuscripts with an author from an English-speaking country had a lower mean number of revisions than manuscripts with all authors working in non-English-speaking countries.
 This variable is not a perfect proxy for having a native English speaker work on the manuscript, of course; the country of institutional address does not necessarily indicate the person was from that country or spoke the language of that country.
 However, our findings are quite robust, suggesting that if anything the effect may be a bit stronger.

 Conclusions and Recommendations